 The risk associated with this type of investment is limited to the amount invested in its purchase.
 In all cases, the amounts invested in securities with embedded derivatives may not exceed 20% of the net assets.

-UCIs, investment funds, trackers and Exchange Traded Funds (ETF) The portfolio manager may invest up to 10% of the net assets in: units or shares of UCITS; units or shares of AIFs; foreign investment funds.
+The portfolio manager may invest up to 10% of the net assets in:

+- units or shares of UCITS;

+- units or shares of AIFs;

+- foreign investment funds.

 The Sub-Fund may invest in funds managed by Management Company or an affiliated company.
-The Sub- Fund may use trackers, listed index funds and exchange traded funds.
-Deposits and cash The Sub-Fund may use deposits in order to optimise its cash management.
+The Sub-Fund may use trackers, listed index funds and exchange traded funds.

+The Sub-Fund may use deposits in order to optimise its cash management.
 These trades are made within the limits set out in point 3 of the Part B of the prospectus.

 The Sub-Fund may hold cash with a maximum 20% of its net assets.
 The above mentioned 20% limit shall only be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and when such breach is justified having regard to the interests of the investors.
 Cash lending is prohibited.

-Cash borrowings The Sub-Fund may borrow cash within the limits, and subject to the conditions, set out in point 3.1.10. of Part B of the prospectus.
-Securities Financing Transactions For efficient portfolio management purposes, and without deviating from its investment objectives, the Sub-Fund may use techniques and instruments involving transferable securities and money market instruments, and subject to the conditions set out in point 3.2. of Part B of the prospectus ("Securities Financing Transactions").
+The Sub-Fund may borrow cash within the limits, and subject to the conditions, set out in point 3.1.10. of Part B of the prospectus.

+For efficient portfolio management purposes, and without deviating from its investment objectives, the Sub-Fund may use techniques and instruments involving transferable securities and money market instruments, and subject to the conditions set out in point 3.2. of Part B of the prospectus ("Securities Financing Transactions").

 The Sub-Fund will enter into securities lending transactions on a temporary basis for the purpose of generating additional income and capital through securities lending rates.
 The opportunity to enter into a loan is assessed on a case-by-case basis and is driven by lending rates, liquidity and short interest of the security.
 The revenue is generated from the lending rates only, not from the reinvestment of collateral.
 A maximum of 20% of the net assets of the Sub-Fund may be subject to securities lending.
 The Sub-Fund expects to subject between 0% and 5% of its net assets to securities lending.

 For further details on Securities Financing Transactions, please refer to point 3.2. of Part B of the prospectus.

 The risk profile of the Sub-Fund is to be considered over an investment horizon of more than 5 years.
-Potential investors must be aware that the assets of the Sub-Fund are subject to the fluctuations of the international markets and to the risks inherent in investments in transferable securities in which the Sub- Fund invests.
-Risk profile The main risks incurred by the Sub-Fund are: risk associated with discretionary management, risk of capital loss, emerging markets risk, equity risk, currency risk, interest rate risk, credit risk, liquidity risk, ESG risk, risk attached to investments in China, risk associated with high yield bonds, risks associated with investment in contingent convertible bonds (CoCos), risk associated with commodity indices, risk associated with market capitalisation, counterparty risk, risks of leverage, volatility risk, risks associated with temporary purchases and sales of securities, legal risk, risk associated with the reinvestment of collateral and sustainability risk.
+Potential investors must be aware that the assets of the Sub-Fund are subject to the fluctuations of the international markets and to the risks inherent in investments in transferable securities in which the Sub-Fund invests.

+The main risks incurred by the Sub-Fund are: risk associated with discretionary management, risk of capital loss, emerging markets risk, equity risk, currency risk, interest rate risk, credit risk, liquidity risk, ESG risk, risk attached to investments in China, risk associated with high yield bonds, risks associated with investment in contingent convertible bonds (CoCos), risk associated with commodity indices, risk associated with market capitalisation, counterparty risk, risks of leverage, volatility risk, risks associated with temporary purchases and sales of securities, legal risk, risk associated with the reinvestment of collateral and sustainability risk.

 The aforementioned risks are described in detail in section "Description of Risks" of this prospectus and in the related KIDs.

+Investment Manager

-Investment Manager The Management Company has delegated the investment management of this Sub-Fund to Carmignac Gestion in Paris (France).
-Method for determining overall risk The method used to determine the Sub-Fund's aggregate risk is the VaR (Value at Risk) relative to a reference portfolio (the Sub-Fund's reference indicator will be its reference portfolio).
-The expected level of leverage calculated as the sum of nominal amounts without netting or hedging, is 200% but may be higher under certain market conditions.
+The Management Company has delegated the investment management of this Sub-Fund to Carmignac Gestion in Paris (France).